lvgl/docs_old/README.md

 For typos and straightforward fixes, you can simply edit the file on GitHub.
 There is an `Edit on Github` link on the top right-hand corner of all pages.
 Click it to see the file on GitHub, hit the Edit button, and add you fixes as described in [Pull request - From GitHub](https://docs.lvgl.io/latest/en/html/contributing/index.html#from-github) section.

-Note that the documentation is also formatted in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+Note that the documentation is formatted in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+Please do **not** edit the HTML files in the `master` branch directly.
+They are regenerated whenever a commit is made to the other branches.
+Simply edit the Markdown files and the HTML should be rebuilt within 15 minutes of your change being merged.

 ## Rebuild the documentation